Webhooks

 url

-. - In your Applications, define its value:
+. - In your Applications, define the attribute value:

 https://webhook.site/application1